 Note: the last train from Sunnegga leaves at 6pm, so be sure to leave for the hike early enough for a pleasant stroll (recommend 3-4 hours) so you don’t have to run the last two lakes like me!

-Best hotels in Zermatt
+Best Zermatt Hotels

 I was also pick up from the train station and received a lovely welcome drink – see here for my full review.

 Note: their restaurant and room service was impeccable too.
-I’m normally not the type to eat at my hotel but man was it good!
+I’m normally not the type to eat at my hotel, but man was it good!
 A full review is included above.